coreos/coreos-assembler/README.md

 ---

-You only need to do this once; it will clone the specified configuration repo, create various directories and also download an installer image (used to make VMs).
+You only need to do this once; it will clone the specified configuration repo, and create various directories/state such as the OSTree repository.
+(For production, you will want to sync this repository out so clients can get updates).

 ```
 $ cosa init https://github.com/coreos/fedora-coreos-config